Lake Trevallyn

 Focus

 Water quality measurements and counts of blue-green algae are completed weekly at the Trevallyn boat ramp and at Blackstone Park beach.
-Water quality information such as temperature, dissolved oxygen, pH, and blue-green algae concentration are also captured at a 15-minute interval by an in-situ buoy near the dam wall.
-This information is shared with the Lake Trevallyn Working Group, a collective of stakeholders who work collaboratively to manage Lake Trevallyn and keep the public informed about any changes to water quality that affects recreational use.
+Water quality information such as temperature, dissolved oxygen, pH, and blue-green algae concentrations are also captured at a 15-minute interval by an in-situ buoy near the dam wall.
+This information is shared with the Lake Trevallyn Working Group, a collective of stakeholders who work collaboratively to manage Lake Trevallyn and keep the public informed about any changes to water quality that may affect recreational use.

 Although referred to as blue-green algae, the organisms that cause blooms are cyanobacteria, which occur naturally in water.
 Cyanobacteria can become harmful to humans when their growth accelerates and they accumulate into dense, visible patches at the water’s surface.
 In high concentrations, algal blooms can disrupt water chemistry and harm other aquatic life as well as humans.